Curriculum:

 Students in Year 11 have 3 Business lessons each week.

 In Year 11, students have 1 piece of homework set every week.
-Homework typically consists fo exam questions or exam paper sections.
+Homework typically consists of exam questions or exam paper sections.

 Assessments: